Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "This happened under your nose, Champion," he said, finally.

 Uriigo’s posture didn’t shift.
 Naydra took the kneeling Champion’s scent too.
 There was fear, there, certainly.
-But...resolve, too.
+But... resolve, too.
 "Yes, My Father," he replied, in a dull voice.

 "A great shame on Clan Bronzefur."

 It took Uriigo several seconds to push the words up from his belly, during which time his ears twisted wretchedly.
 "A shame on me, My Father.
-Most of my Clan...I am certain, most of my Clan is innocent of this."
+Most of my Clan...
+I am certain, most of my Clan is innocent of this."

 "That remains to be seen."

 Daar bent down, thrust his nose up against Uriiigo’s throat and *sniffed* with the quietest, deepest and most *dominant* growl she had ever heard from any male.
 Uriigo was as tense and still as stone, eyes closed, jaw muscles clenched hard.
 He *reeked* of fear so strongly it was almost painful to smell.
 Naydra watched.
 The hate in her belly was gone, taken out of the room alongside the prisoners.
 For Uriigo…

 Once again, Daar shared her mind.
 He sniffed a second time, rumbled, then straightened and rested a tremendous paw atop Uriigo’s head.
-Paternalistic, with claws fully extended...it was an unmistakable gesture.
+Paternalistic, with claws fully extended... it was an unmistakable gesture.
 "I would suggest you have much house-cleaning ahead of you."

 Uriigo fell back on his haunches, too stunned to do anything else.
 Daar prowled back to the center of the Conclave and rose to his full, mighty height.
 All eyes were *fixed* on him.